ballerina-platform/ballerina-spec/beps/lib-ftp/1422_circuit_breaker_support.md

 FTP/SFTP connections can experience prolonged outages due to server failures, network partitions, or infrastructure issues.
 Without a circuit breaker:

-1. **Resource exhaustion**: Clients keep attempting connections to an unavailable server, wasting threads and connections
+1. **Resource exhaustion**: Clients keep attempting connections to an unavailable server, wasting resources (strands, connections)
 2. **Cascade failures**: Slow/failing FTP operations cause upstream timeouts and failures
 3. **Delayed recovery**: No mechanism to gradually test if the server has recovered